awkward-crow/stash/readme.md

     -rw-r--r-- 1 sunspot sunspot   8964 Mar 14 15:54 utils.c
     -rw-r--r-- 1 sunspot sunspot  10872 Mar 17 16:23 utils.o

+## added recently ...

+the above i.e. `["/bin/ls" "-l"] execv.` causes the program to exit, you end up back at the prompt in the shell?!

 ### end